mmpx12/proxy-list/README.txt

-Proxies from various sources update hourly
+Free proxies (and couple of vpn) from various sources update hourly